State and Parameter Estimation for a Neural Model of Local Field Potentials: Problem Setting and Background

 We consider synaptic connections described by a Mexican hat kernel, which can model short-range excitation and long-range inhibition,

 and a sigmoidal firing rate function with threshold $\mu$ and slope $\lambda$

-In this paper, our aim is to characterize the forcing that the cortical region $D$ receives from other regions by employing a sequential data assimilation method.
+In this paper, { our aim is to characterize the external forcing $\Xi$} by employing a sequential data assimilation method.
 To this end, we fix $\tau$ and all the parameters appearing in $w$ and $\sigma$ to the values given in \cref{table:params}; we are interested in inferring parameters for the forcing $\Xi$ and simultaneously estimating a discrete approximation of the state variable $u(\cdot,t)$ from noisy observations.

 Strictly speaking, the model we use is a spatio-temporal discretisation of the continuum model \cref{eq:CNF}, for specific choices of the spatio-temporal stimulus $\Xi$ which are described later, in \cref{section:synthetic,section:results}, as they change depending on the setup of the problem and numerical experiments.
 We highlight, however, that we do not quantify how spatial and temporal discretizations affect the data assimilation process, but we rather take the discrete model as the starting point for our investigation.
 The rest of this section is devoted to describing this discrete model.